Mishael Abbott

 Mishael Abbott (born June 21, 1981, in Jefferson City, Missouri) is a female race car driver.
 In 2001, she began racing in Formula Mazda.
 In 2005, she drove in four Indy Pro Series races for Hemelgarn Johnson Motorsports with a best finish of eighth in her first race and thirteenth in points.
 In 2006, she made three starts for Michael Crawford Racing and despite finishing all three races, had a best finish of twelfth.
 Since 2007, she has competed in Sports Car Club of America C Sports Racer, Formula Mazda, and Formula Atlantic competition.

-She was the first female driver to compete in the Indy Pro Series under IRL ownership.
+Abbott was the first female driver to compete in the Indy Pro Series under IRL ownership.